UKCloud/documentation/articles/vmware/vmw-gs-build-vm-vcd.md

 toc_mdlink: vmw-gs-build-vm-vcd.md
 ---

-# How to build a virtual machine with UKCloud for VMware (vCloud Director 9.7)
+# How to build a virtual machine with UKCloud for VMware

 ## Overview

-This guide leads you through the three basic steps for using UKCloud for VMware to quickly build a simple virtual machine (VM) in vCloud Director 9.7, and connect it to the internet.
+This article leads you through the three basic steps for using UKCloud for VMware to quickly build a simple virtual machine (VM) in VMware Cloud Director, and connect it to the internet.

-For more information about how to use other vCloud Director functions to make the most of UKCloud for VMware and create more complex virtual data centres (VDCs), take a look at the [*Getting Started Guide for UKCloud for VMware*](vmw-gs.md).
+For more information about how to use other Cloud Director functions to make the most of UKCloud for VMware and create more complex virtual data centres (VDCs), take a look at the [*Getting Started Guide for UKCloud for VMware*](vmw-gs.md).

-The three steps covered in this guide are:
+The three steps covered in this article are:

 1. Create a network (to move requests around your VMs)

-2. Configure the edge gateway (in this guide we focus on the firewall and NAT configuration)
+2. Configure the edge gateway (in this article we focus on the firewall and NAT configuration)

-3. Create a virtual machine
+3. Create a VM

 If you follow these steps, you can have a VM up and running with a connection to the internet in about 20 to 25 minutes.